SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Lightweight exploration over SDG

 To detect \textit{delegate-based} \reentrancy attacks, where the $\mathsf{delegatecall}$ destination is tainted, we treat $\mathsf{delegatecall}$ in the same way as the $\mathsf{extcall}$ in \Fig{fig:ce-rule}.
-For untainted $\mathsf{delegatecall}$ destination, if the source code of the delegated contract is available (\Appen{app:inter_contract_analysis}), \toolname constructs an SDG that combines both the contracts.
-If neither the source, nor the address of the delegated contract is available, \toolname ensures soundness by treating a $\mathsf{delegatecall}$ as an unsafe external call.
+For untainted $\mathsf{delegatecall}$ destinations, if the source code of the delegated contract is available, \toolname constructs an SDG that combines both the contracts.
+If neither the source, nor the address of the delegated contract is available, \toolname treats $\mathsf{delegatecall}$ in the same way as an unsafe external call.
 For \textit{create-based} attacks, since the source code of the child contract is a part of the parent contract, \toolname builds the SDG by combining both the creator (parent) and the created (child) contracts.
 Subsequently, \toolname leverages the existing queries in \Fig{fig:ce-rule} on the combined SDG.
+For untainted $\mathsf{extcall}$, and $\mathsf{delegatecall}$ destinations, \toolname performs inter-contract (\Appen{app:inter_contract_analysis}) analysis to build an SDG combining both contracts. \looseness=-1